inorganik/ngx-countUp/README.md

   @ViewChild('countUp') countUp: CountUpDirective;
 ```

-Finally, call the animate function where need be.
+Finally, call the animate function where needed.

 ```ts
   this.countUp.animate();